 What I’m looking for in a picture is the ‘significant gesture.’
 This for me is what makes a photo alive.
 When I began to work at public events and in the street, I watched people, saw what they were going to do, tried to anticipate when they would point, look, touch, make a face, shout, do something – anything – special.
 No matter how fast and fleeting the gesture, I tried to make that the moment when I clicked the shutter.
 Much of street photography is watching, seeing, anticipating, not shooting everything that goes by.
 That’s like firing a shotgun up into the air and hoping a bird will fly by.
 Sometimes I see someone doing something interesting and miss it, but if it is a more habitual gesture, like the way someone waves their hand in an animated conversation, they may do it again.
 I will be ready the second time.
 If I miss it again, well, there are always more pictures to be made.

-In 1984 I began shooting my personal work in black and white and built a career and a reputation from it.
-But from 2002, pushed by my iN-PUBLiC colleagues, I began to dabble in shooting my personal photos in color.
+In 1984, I declared myself a photographer and built a career and a reputation.
+While I had always shot color for my commercial work, I avoided using it for personal work, preferring to work in black and white especially as I printed my photographs in the darkroom.
+But pushed by my colleagues, I began to dabble in shooting my personal photos in color.
 I got my first digital camera in 2004 – I resisted a long time – and realized that I could at last print color myself.
 But it was here in New York in 2010 that I decided to really pour all my energies into it.
 It was a way to reinvigorate myself, to take on a big challenge, to shake myself out of a certain boredom and complacency that was setting in.
 After 25 years of shooting in one way, I needed something different, and that was making my photographs on the streets in color.